Social Media Walls for events with moderation

 We live in a world were hundreds of events are taking place everyday everywhere.
 Attendees to those events like to share their opinions and thoughts about the speakers or the keynotes and the best way to do so is by sharing a tweet or by posting a picture on Instagram.
 This way, that message or picture can be seen by thousands of people who could answer to it.
 Event organizers recognize the importance of letting attendees know that they are being heard and that is why they install Social Media Walls at their venues.

 It has been proved that when organizers install a Social Wall users share even more comments about the event.
 This is a really good thing because it helps gaining exposure (not only at the venue but also on Social Media).
 If people know that if they tweet they will make it to the big screen their participation will increase.
 However, as good as this sounds, it also has some risks.
 Users can start posting bad comments about your event or posting inappropriate pictures.
-But do not worry as Tweet Binder has a solution to this.
+But do not worry as Tweet Binder has a solution to this: our moderation system.

 Content curation at any event or project

 As we have said, there are some risks when giving exposure to events’ attendees.
 There are lots of trolls on Twitter that may take advantage of the situation and try to damage your events’ image.
 In order to avoid this, Tweet Binder has always had a moderation panel where you get to choose which content you want to publish and which content you want to avoid from appearing on the screen.

 Let’s see how to moderate content with Tweet Binder, it is very simple.
 Moderation is not active by default, we have to switch it on in order to start sorting the content.
 This is as simple as clicking on the orange button that we see in the upper image next to where it says “Moderate walls/widgets”.
 Once we have done this, all the tweets will appear on the panel and we can start selecting the content.